OUR GUIDING PRINCIPLES

-The Facility Guidelines prohibit recruitment or employment practices that result in forced labor.
-In addition, the Facility Guidelines require a written policy regarding migrant labor, if it is used by the contracted factory, and contain general requirements regarding contracts of employment for migrant laborers.
-The Facility Guidelines prohibit deducting recruitment fees and expenses from wages, access to or control over bank accounts and withholding identity documents.
-The Facility Guidelines also require freedom of movement and access to grievance mechanisms.
+The Facility Standards, including the Principle prohibiting forced labor, prohibit certain recruitment or employment practices that could result in forced labor.
+The Facility Standards prohibit deducting recruitment fees and expenses from wages, access to or control over bank accounts and withholding identity documents.
+The Facility Standards also require freedom of movement and access to grievance mechanisms.
+In addition, the Facility Standards contain specific requirements regarding migrant labor if it is used by the contracted factory.